shawpan/vehicle-detector/README.md

 ####1.
 The pipeline is very sensitive to region of interest and size of sliding windows.
 Cars that dont fit in window size returns incomplete bounding box.
 Also the pipeline is slower.

-In future further experimentation sliding windows will improve both accuracy and processing time.
-Also history tracking can be applied to more that one previous frames for smooth detection and discarding false positives.
+####2.
+In future further experimentation of sliding windows will improve both accuracy and processing time.
+Also history tracking can be applied to more than one previous frames for smooth detection and discarding false positives.